home-assistant/home-assistant.io/source/_components/ign_sismologia.markdown

-The `ign_sismologia` platform lets you integrate a GeoRSS feed provided by the Spanish [Instituto Geográfico Nacional](http://www.ign.es/) with information about seismic events like earthquakes.
+The `ign_sismologia` platform lets you integrate a GeoRSS feed provided by the Spanish [Instituto Geográfico Nacional](http://www.ign.es/) with information about seismic events like earthquakes on the Iberian Peninsula and Canary Islands.
 It retrieves incidents from a feed and shows information of those incidents filtered by distance to Home Assistant's location.

 Entities are generated, updated and removed automatically with each update from the feed.
-Each entity defines latitude and longitude and will be shown on the map automatically.
+Each entity defines latitude and longitude and will be shown on the default map automatically, or on a map card by defining the source `ign_sismologia`.
 The distance in kilometers is available as the state of each entity.

 <p class='img'>